 It is the second largest mosque complex in Istanbul, after the Fatih Mosque Complex.

-This is not only a mosque but a complex with;
+This is not only a mosque, but a complex of buildings;

 - a mosque with four minarets,